-- 2. all the Permit related plumbing and gas fitting work; and - 3. all portions of existing systems that may be directly affected by the plumbing or gas fitting work outlined in the related Permit application. - (b) The Inspector may require that at least two Inspections be performed, one rough Inspection and one final Inspection. - (c) The Inspector may require that a test be performed as part of the Inspection process. - (d) Notification. - 1.
-It shall be the duty of the Permit Holder or other non-apprentice licensee employed by the Master Plumber or gas fitter to give notice to the Inspector when plumbing or gas fitting work is ready for Inspection. - 2.
+- 1. It shall be the duty of the Permit Holder or other non-apprentice licensee employed by the Master Plumber or gas fitter to give notice to the Inspector when plumbing or gas fitting work is ready for Inspection. - 2.
 The non-apprentice licensee or the Permit Holder shall establish that the work will stand the prescribed test and that the roughing-in has been completed as far as practicable before giving the notification. - 3.
 If the Inspector determines that the work will not pass the test and/or requirements of 248 CMR 3.00 through 10.00, necessary corrections shall be made and the work shall be resubmitted for Inspection.
 The inspector must cite the provision of 248 CMR for any findings justifying a determination that the work performed is deficient. - (e) Within two working days upon the Inspector's receipt of proper notification that the plumbing or gas fitting work is ready for Inspection, the Inspector must act upon the request for Inspection.
-Proper notification shall mean that the Permit Holder has had direct communication with the Inspector. - (f) Covering of Work. - 1.
-New plumbing and gas fitting work as well as portions of existing systems that may be directly affected by new work shall not be covered until it has been tested if required by the Inspector, and the Inspector has certified that the work is in compliance with M.G.L. c.
-142 and 248 CMR 3.00 through 10.00. - 2.
+Proper notification shall mean that the Permit Holder has had direct communication with the Inspector.

+(f) Covering of Work.

+- 1. New plumbing and gas fitting work as well as portions of existing systems that may be directly affected by new work shall not be covered until it has been tested if required by the Inspector, and the Inspector has certified that the work is in compliance with M.G.L. c.
+142 and 248 CMR 3.00 through 11.00. - 2.
 If new plumbing and gas fitting work and such portions of existing systems that may be directly affected by new work are covered before being tested and approved by the Inspector, the work shall be uncovered for Inspection after the Inspector has issued a notice to uncover the work to the Permit Holder responsible. - (g) Defective Materials and Poor Workmanship.
 If, at the time of Inspection, any leaks, defective or patched materials, or evidence of unskilled or inferior workmanship are found with a plumbing or gas installation, regardless of who installed the work or whether it was within the scope of the permit, the following procedures shall be followed: - 1.
 The Inspector shall condemn the same affected part(s) or entire system. - 2.
 The Inspector shall order the Licensee to remove or correct the defective parts, or unskilled or inferior workmanship. - 3.
 No further progress shall be allowed on the work until the defective parts or the unskilled or inferior workmanship is made to be compliant with 248 CMR. - (4) Right of Entry.
 Subject to compliance with all relevant federal and state laws, the Inspector shall, after showing proper identification, have the right to enter any premises for the purpose of conducting an Inspection of a plumbing or gas fitting system at such times as may be reasonably necessary to protect the public health.